 A word of caution.
-Be sure you follow the instructions, for example, if the ad said “No calls please”, that means you shouldn’t call.
+Be sure you follow the instructions, for example, if the job posting said “No calls please”, that means you shouldn’t call.
 Looking for some advice on making these follow-up phone calls?
-Read my post Follow-up Tactics.
+Read Follow-up Tactics.

 Find an Insider

 Talk to everyone you know and find someone who works for that company.
 When you find someone who works there, ask them if they know about the job, its status, and who they might recommend you speak to.

 Timelines Slip…Don’t Give Up

-I read an article recently that suggested that job seekers give up if they haven’t heard back from an employer.
+I read an article that suggested that job seekers give up if they haven’t heard back from an employer.
 I would caution against this, especially if it is a job/company you are really interested in.

-Feel Empowered not Victimized
+Feel Empowered, Not Victimized